Wild Mushrooms

 3 tablespoons dry sherry

-8 oz. light sour cream
+8 ounces light sour cream

-Add the butter and remaining oil to the pan.
-After the butter melts, add the mushrooms and toss the ingredients together so that they are well mixed.
-Place a lid on the pan and cook until the mushrooms are soft and slightly browned, approximately 15-20 minutes.
+Add the butter to the pan.
+After the butter melts, add the mushrooms and another 1/4 teaspoon of salt.
+Toss the ingredients together until combined.

 2 Comments